Natural Sciences -- Phys

 In the Third year (Called Part II)

-Thus the flexibility of the Natural Sciences Course is not actually as great as it looks on first glance.
-We thus spend a great deal of time in the week leading up to the start of lectures giving guidance and advice to new students as to what course best suits them.
+Thus the flexibility of the Natural Sciences Course, while extensive, is not actually as great as it looks on first glance.
+We thus spend a great deal of time in the week leading up to the start of lectures giving guidance and advice to new students as to what courses best suit them.
 This is from both the perspective of both the staff and, much more valuably, from current students.

 Natural Sciences is a very broad programme.
 In the 1st year, students study three experimental science subjects and one mathematics-based course.
 Most people opt to take what can broadly be called either biological sciences, or physical sciences.
 In Part IA (year 1), those more interested in the physical sciences might choose:

-- purely physical - three from Physics, Chemistry, Earth Sciences, Computer Sciences or Materials Science
+- purely physical - three from Physics, Chemistry, Earth Sciences, or Materials Science

 - physical/biological - combining two physical subjects and a biological option